Ashutosh-kesharwani/CODSOFT/README.md

 # CODSOFT
 This repository includes the projects I completed during my 4-week virtual internship with CodSoft, showcasing C++ programming skills through real-world tasks.

-Projects
+Projects:
-1.Number Guessing Game 🎮
+Number Guessing Game 🎮
+A fun game where users guess a random number.
+The program provides feedback to guide the guesses.

-2.Simple Calculator 🧮
+Simple Calculator 🧮
+A basic calculator for performing arithmetic operations like addition, subtraction, multiplication, and division.

-3. Tic-Tac-Toe Game ❌⭕
+Tic-Tac-Toe Game ❌⭕
+A classic 3x3 grid game where two players take turns placing their marks to win.

-4. To-Do List 📝
+To-Do List 📝
+A simple app for adding, editing, and deleting tasks to help manage daily activities.

-5. Image Processing Tool 🖼️ .
+Image Processing Tool 🖼️
+A tool for performing basic image editing tasks, such as resizing and grayscale conversion.

-Feel free to explore the code and contribute! 💻
+Feel free to explore the code and contribute! 💻 Author-> Ashutosh Kesharwani